edimitchel/personal-website/content/articles/new-website.md

 The official creation of my company was the same day I started my job at France Solar, what a coincidence.

-> For the joke, my first mission I had – which kickstart my enterprise creation – was given by my N-2 ex-manager.
+> Another coincidence, my first mission – which kickstart my enterprise creation – was given by my N-2 ex-manager.

 Few months after, I met Ferdinand from NuxtLabs during the Vue Amsterdam conference (the day of my birthday in 2024).
 This meeting kickstarted my Nuxt Expert journey.
 What an opportunity for me to empower my new job with Nuxt and doing consulting again but with a framework I love.

-### First missions
+### First consulting missions

 First mission came quickly in April, and then, another one in June, an so one after another. *Take a look to my projects to see what I've been working on.*